 Grafting is a fun way to take part in queen rearing.
 It is a proven method that has been used for over 100 years.

 It is the easiest way to produce a lot of queen bees in a short period of time.
 However, it is not without some challenges.

-Rearing numerous queens is very resource demanding.
-The beekeeper must have the equipment needed and enough worker bees to stock those cell builders and finishing colonies.
+Rearing numerous queen bees is very resource demanding.
+The beekeeper must have the equipment needed and enough worker bees to stock those cell builders, finishing and mating nuc boxes.

 Using a Queen Rearing Kit